MathiasWP/frontend-architecture-draft/README.md

 Larger, composite components that combine various features and shared components.
 Widgets represent significant sections of the UI and can span across multiple business domains.

 ### Features
 Self-contained, specific functionalities that are relatively independent.
 These can range from simple components like a User List to more complex ones like a File Uploader.
+Features will be sub-divided into their relevant domains instead of being one huge linear list.

 ### Components
 Reusable UI elements that are used across features, widgets, and pages.
 This includes items like buttons, input fields, and modals.